jmattgiroux/cse341/README.md

 # cse341

-This is a web-page deployed with Heroku.
+This repo is for Web Backend 2 | CSE 341 assignments.